-Reference Title Summary Application date of standard Impact on Authority financial report Application date for Authority AASB 2012-02 Amendments to Australian Accounting Standards - Fair Value Measurement - Reduced Disclosure Requirements This Standard makes amendments to Australian Accounting Standards AASB 7 Financial Instruments: Disclosures and AASB 132 Financial Instruments: Presentation.
-These amendments arise from the issuance of Disclosures - 1 January 2013 The Authority has not yet assessed the impact of the amendment.
-1 July 2013 Offsetting Financial Assets and Financial Liabilities (Amendments to IFRS 7) by the International Accounting Standards Board in December 2011.
-AASB 2012-3 Amendments to Australian Accounting Standards - Offsetting Financial Assets and Financial Liabilities This Standard adds application guidance to AASB 132 Financial Instruments: Presentation to address inconsistencies identified in applying some of the offsetting criteria of AASB 132, including clarifying the meaning of "currently has a legal enforceable right of set-off" and that some gross settlement systems may be considered equivalent to net settlement.
-1 January 2014 The Authority has not yet assessed the impact of the amendment 1 July 2014 AASB 2012-5 Amendments to Australian Accounting Standards arising from Annual Improvements 2009-2011 Cycle This Standard makes amendments to various Australian Accounting Standards and Interpretations.
-These amendments are a consequence of the annual improvements process, which provides a vehicle for making non-urgent but necessary amendments to Standards.
-1 January 2013 The Authority has not yet assessed the impact of the amendment 1 July 2013 AASB 2012-6 Amendments to Australian Accounting Standards - Mandatory Effective Date of AASB 9 and Transition Disclosures This Standard makes amendments to various Australian Accounting Standards and Interpretations.
-This Standard amends the mandatory effective date of AASB 9 Financial Instruments so that AASB 9 is required to be applied for annual reporting periods beginning on or after 1 January 2015 instead of 1 January 2013.
-1 January 2013 The Authority has not yet assessed the impact of the amendment 1 July 2013
+Reference Title Summary Application date of standard Impact on Authority financial report Application date for Authority AASB 2010-7 Amendments to Australian Accounting Standards arising from AASB 9 This Standard makes amendments to various Australian Accounting Standards and Interpretations.
+These amendments arise from the issuance of AASB 9 Financial Instruments.
+1 January 2015 The Authority has not yet assessed the impact of the amendment.
+1 July 2015 AASB 2012-3 Amendments to Australian Accounting Standards - Offsetting Financial Assets and Financial Liabilities This Standard adds application guidance to AASB 132 Financial Instruments: Presentation to address inconsistencies identified in applying some of the offsetting criteria of AASB 132, including clarifying the meaning of "currently has a legal enforceable right of set-off" and that some gross settlement systems may be considered equivalent to net settlement.
+1 January 2014 There is no material impact on the Authority 1 July 2014 AASB 2013-1 Amendments to AASB 1049 - Relocation of Budgetary Reporting Requirements This Standard removes the requirements relating to the disclosure of budgetary information from AASB 1049 (without substantive amendment).
+All budgetary reporting requirements applicable to public sector entities are now located in a single, topic-based, Standard AASB 1055 Budgetary Reporting 1 July 2014 There is no material impact on the Authority.
+1 July 2014 AASB 2013-3 Amendments to AASB 136 - Recoverable Amount Disclosures for Non-Financial Assets This Standard amends the disclosure requirements in AASB 136 Impairment of Assets.
+The amendments include the requirement to disclose additional information about the fair value measurement when the recoverable of impaired assets is based on fair value less costs of disposal.
+1 January 2014 There is no material impact on the Authority.
+1 July 2014 AASB 2013-4 Amendments to Australian Accounting Standards - Novation of Derivatives and Continuation of Hedge Accounting [AASB 139] This Standard amends AASB 139 to permit the continuation of hedge accounting in specified circumstances where a derivative, which has been designated as a hedging instrument, is novated from one counterparty to a central counterparty as a consequence of laws or regulations.
+1 January 2014 There is no material impact on the Authority.
+1 July 2014